Patty Talahongva: Career

-Talahongva founded White Spider Communications and worked as an independent journalist producing Native American news stories, articles for journals and magazines, like Native People's Magazine and began producing documentaries.
+Talahongva founded White Spider Communications and worked as an independent journalist producing Native American news stories and articles for journals and magazines, like Native Peoples, and began producing documentaries.
 She has covered many national news stories, including the 1992 Los Angeles riots, sparked by the verdict in the beating of Rodney King; the 1993 hantavirus epidemic, breaking the story for KTVK in Phoenix a week before it became national news; the 2003 renaming of Piestewa Peak for Hopi soldier Lori Piestewa killed in the Iraq War; the 2004 opening of the Smithsonian's National Museum of the American Indian; and the 2013 Yarnell Hill Fire, in which 19 City of Prescott firefighters lost their lives.
 Among those she has interviewed are Notah Begay, Anquan Boldin, Hillary Clinton, Wilma Mankiller, and Willie Nelson, as well as others.

 In 2013, Talahongva became the curator of the Phoenix Indian School Visitor Center, a heritage center opened after the boarding school closed.
 The Center aimed to reinforce the importance of culture and preserve the history of the school, including the period when Native culture was suppressed.
 In 2016, she was honored by the Native American Journalists Association with the NAJA-Medill Milestone Achievement Award for lifetime contributions to journalism.
 Acting as an advisor to the Heard Museum she was one of the curators of "Away From Home: American Indian Boarding School Stories", which was exhibited in 2019.
 That year, Indian Country Today founded a nationwide news broadcast station at the Walter Cronkite School of Journalism and Mass Communication, selecting Talahongva as executive producer for their news broadcasting.

 In addition to her work in journalism, Talahongva has served on the boards for the Center for Native American Youth and for the Hopi Education Endowment Fund, leading many student projects.
 Besides her two years as president of the Native American Journalists Association, she served in various other capacities on the board.
 She has also served on the board of directors for UNITY: Journalists of Color, Inc.